 Not surprisingly, the 2016 Hackett Group Working Capital Survey found that 1,000 public companies included in the sample had a collective $316 billion tied up in DSO.

 How to Reduce Days Sales Outstanding in Accounts Receivable

 Reducing DSO is not completely within the control of your company's finance and accounting departments.
 Other parts of the company also have an impact on this metric.
-Therefore, reducing DSO requires not only a focused effort on the part of finance executives but the cooperation of various departments in the company as well.
-Below we outline six simple steps to begin reducing your company’s days sales outstanding in accounts receivable.
+Therefore, reducing DSO requires not only a focused effort on the part of finance executives, but the cooperation of various departments in the company as well.
+Below, we outline six simple steps to begin reducing your company’s days of sales outstanding in accounts receivable.

 1. Gather data about current DSO status